AI-SDC/ACRO/_sources/introduction.rst.txt

 Examples
 --------

-Example usage can be found in this `notebook <https://github.com/AI-SDC/ACRO/blob/main/notebooks/test.ipynb>`__
+Example usage can be found in this Python `notebook <https://github.com/AI-SDC/ACRO/blob/main/notebooks/test.ipynb>`__

+Additionally, examples from the R wrapper can be found `here <https://github.com/AI-SDC/ACRO/blob/main/test.nb.html>`__